2007 Atlantic hurricane season: Hurricane Lorenzo

-A tropical wave moved off the western coast of Africa on September 11, traversed the Caribbean and crossed the Yucatán on September 21.
-The disturbance developed a small surface low on September 24 while moving erratically over the southwestern Gulf of Mexico.
+A tropical wave moved off the western coast of Africa on September 11.
+After traversing the Caribbean and crossed the Yucatán Peninsula, the disturbance developed a small surface low on September 24 over the southwestern Gulf of Mexico.
 Strong upper-level winds initially prevented the system from developing convection; however, the shear relaxed on the following day and convection increased.
-On the evening of September 25, a hurricane hunter aircraft found evidence that the low qualified as a tropical depression.
+Based on hurricane hunter aircraft observations, a tropical depression developed late on September 25 about 175 mi east-northeast of Tuxpan.
 Under weak steering currents, the depression drifted south and southwest, executing a small cyclonic loop into the Bay of Campeche.
-Upper-level winds gave way to an anticyclone above the depression, and the system became Tropical Storm Lorenzo on September 27 about 130 nmi east of Tuxpan.
-Rapid intensification brought Lorenzo to hurricane status early that evening, less than twelve hours after becoming a tropical storm.
-Lorenzo reached its peak intensity on September 28, then weakened slightly before making landfall near Tecolutla, Mexico as a minimal hurricane.
-The small circulation weakened rapidly after landfall, and the system dissipated the next day.
+Upper-level winds gave way to an anticyclone above the depression, and the system became Tropical Storm Lorenzo on September 27.
+The storm rapidly intensified to a hurricane less than 12 hours later.
+Lorenzo peaked on September 28 with winds of 80 mph (130 km/h) and a minimum pressure of 990 mbar, but weakened slightly before striking near Tecolutla, Veracruz.
+The small circulation then weakened rapidly and dissipated the next day.

+Lorenzo made landfall in virtually the same location of Mexico that Hurricane Dean had struck a month earlier.
 Six deaths in Mexico were attributed to Lorenzo, mostly due to flash floods and mudslides.
-The states of Puebla and Veracruz reported damage from rain and high winds.
-Two hundred people were forced to evacuate in Hidalgo when the San Lorenzo River overflowed its banks.
-Lorenzo made landfall in virtually the same location that Hurricane Dean had struck a month earlier.
-Damage was estimated at $1 billion (2007 MXN; $92 million 2007 USD$, USD).
+The states of Puebla and Veracruz reported damage from rain and high winds, with 169 homes damaged in the former.
+About 200 people were forced to evacuate in Hidalgo when the San Lorenzo River overflowed its banks, while another 25,000 people fled their homes in Veracruz as waterways swelled.
+Along the Cazones River in the former, floodwaters damaged over 1,000 dwellings.
+Approximately 85,000 lost electricity in the state after strong winds downed power lines.
+Overall, damage was estimated at $1 billion (2007 MXN; $92 million 2007 USD$, USD).
+In Texas, a remnant surface trough from Lorenzo fueled severe thunderstorms throughout the state.
+Damage in the region totaled to US$255,000.